top of page

 Pinball Machine Motherboard Prototype (NUC980) - 2023

 This is the first iteration of the motherboard for the Pinball Machine, created as a prototype before full development began.
-The design is based on the NuMaker NUC980 SoC but was not pursued further due to my decision to use an authentic dot matrix display and the original plan to incorporate an additional LCD screen on the playfield (which the SoC did not support).
+The design is based on the NuMaker NUC980 SoC but was not pursued further due to my decision to use an authentic dot matrix display as well as to incorporate an additional LCD screen on the playfield (which this SoC did not support).
 I later switched to using a Raspberry Pi, which better aligned with my development goals, met my criteria, and reduced the estimated cost.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Kiosk Motherboard (Raspberry Pi Compute Module) - 2024

-This custom PCB was developed for my Senior Capstone Design Project, sponsored by Sodexo, to automate the serving process at an RPI dining hall.
+This PCB was developed for my Senior Capstone Design Project, sponsored by Sodexo, to automate the serving process at an Rensselaer dining hall.
 The board is built around the Raspberry Pi Compute Module with Wi-Fi support and is designed to fit into the base of the kiosk.
 It includes provisions for SD card storage, a 5V DC power jack, a USB port, and a ribbon cable for a touchscreen display.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+This was designed as an alternative for driving the touchscreen device in case a dedicated computer was not desired.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Pinball Machine MCU "Base Board" (ATMEGA328p) - 2024

-This board was initially created as a test to verify the functionality of the USB/UART interface and ensure that the ATMEGA328p could be programmed correctly.
-It features a vertical Molex connector to serve as a bridge for the Coin Door wiring assembly and other boards, by breaking out the GPIO pins on the MCU.
-Once the base board’s functionality was confirmed, it was repurposed as the USB interface and main MCU for subsequent boards, facilitating fast development and testing for the pinball machine.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+This board was initially created as a test to verify the functionality of the USB-to-UART interface and ensure that the ATmega328P could be programmed correctly.
+It features a vertical Molex connector to serve as a bridge for the coin door wiring assembly by breaking out the GPIO pins on the MCU.
+Once the base board’s functionality was debugged and verified, it was repurposed as the USB interface and main MCU for subsequent boards, facilitating fast development and testing of the pinball machine.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Pinball Machine RGB LED Driver - 2024

-This is the first revision of the RGB LED Driver, which interfaces with the Base Board (as described in the previous entry).
-It uses 12 8-bit shift registers daisy-chained together to control each individual LED (and its RGB elements) based on bytes received via USB.
-In addition to controlling 32 LEDs and their individual RGB elements, the device features global brightness control via a PWM signal fed into a PMOS transistor.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+This is the first revision of the RGB LED Driver, which interfaces with the Base Board.
+It uses 12 8-bit shift registers daisy-chained to control each individual RGB LED Board (and its individual RGB elements) using bytes received via USB.
+In addition to controlling up to 32 LEDs and their individual RGB elements, the device features global brightness control via a PWM signal fed into a PMOS transistor.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Pinball Machine RGB LED Board- 2024

-This board contains the actual RGB LED, which connects to the RGB LED Driver (as described in the previous entry) via a 5-pin Molex wiring harness.
+This board contains the RGB LED, which connects to the RGB LED Driver via a 5-pin Molex connector and wiring harness.
 The harness carries the 5V PWM signal, GND, and data lines for Red, Green, and Blue.
 The LED is common anode and features three resistors in series with the cathodes, which are controlled by NMOS transistors.
 The gates of these transistors are connected to the respective Red, Green, and Blue data lines from the RGB LED Driver.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Pinball Machine Master Controller - 2025

-This board serves as the nervous system of the pinball machine, managing switch activations, solenoid responses, scoring, and game state tracking.
-Its core functionality relies on I2C communication, with the Base Board's MCU acting as the host interface and three identical MCUs serving as GPIO extensions, each responsible for a subsection of the playfield.
-While this approach is not the most efficient for handling a large number of GPIOs, it simplified schematic entry and layout, as the building blocks were already validated on the Base Board.
-Above are the layout and 3D view of the board, as seen in Altium Designer.
+This board serves as the nervous system of the pinball machine.
+It manages switch activations, solenoid responses, scoring, and game state tracking.
+Its core functionality relies on I2C communication, with the Base Board's MCU acting as the host interface and three identical ATmega328P MCUs serving as GPIO expanders, each responsible for a subsection of the playfield.
+While this approach is not the most efficient for handling a large number of GPIOs, it simplified schematic entry and layout since the building blocks were already validated on the Base Board.
+Above is the layout and the 3D view of the board, as seen in Altium Designer.

 Pinball Machine MCU I2C GPIO Extender - 2025